Skip to content

 During your working years, you will over-fund your life insurance policy to generate a lot of life insurance that you need, and very high cash values.

-The whole time this is happening, your policy is growing with a dividend and with your additional premium deposits.
+The whole time this is happening, your whole life policy is growing with a dividend and with your additional premium deposits.

 You don’t have to leverage your policy cash values - you could just fund the policy and let it grow on its own if you want the easiest way.
 This is still a good option.